-6V37 Special Topics in the Sociology of Religion
+6V37 Special Topics in the Sociology of Religion 1 to 3 sem. hrs.

 Prerequisite(s): Acceptance into post-Master's program.
 Consent of instructor.

 Analysis of special topics in the sociology of religion.
 The course may be repeated once when the content varies.